okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 Using Vagrant for kops, we can first create a volume using the above mentioned command.

 After receiving a response, you can replace the .yml pod definition config file to attach that volumeID.
+Once the deployment is created,